 Christians also believe that humans were created with free will.
 This is the ability to choose between good or evil.
 Christians believe that humans are free to choose between doing good or doing evil.
 As part of the perfection of the world God created, God gave humans free will.

 Christians believe that God did not make humans so that they had to worship Him, rather He gave them the choice as to whether they worship Him or not and the choice to do good or evil.
 Humans have often made bad choices, choosing to do evil things.
 It is this evil that separates humans from God.

 In Genesis chapter 3, the account that Christians call 'The Fall' is described.
 Adam and Eve, the first humans, use their God-given free will to choose not to do God's will.
 A serpent, thought of as the devil, tempted them and they chose to disobey God.
 The consequence of this was extreme.
 Suffering came into the previously perfect world.
 From then on, the Bible states that childbirth would be difficult and the relationship between men and women wouldn't always be easy.

 Humans would have to work hard to live, and death became part of life.
 Adam and Eve also had to leave the Garden of Eden.
 They were separated from God.
 This rejection of God in the Garden of Eden is known as 'original sin'.
 Christians believe that now, after the Fall, our human nature has a tendency to turn away from God.
 This is why many Christians don't blame God for the bad stuff that happens in the world.
 They believe evil and suffering is because humans misuse their free will, choosing to do bad things, often causing misery to people around them.

-Reflect: How might the Christian doctrine of 'the Fall' shape the way Christians understand:
+Reflect: How might 'the Fall' shape the way Christians understand:

 - The suffering in the world?